Efficient Dense Frontier Detection for 2D Graph SLAM Based on Occupancy Grid Submaps: Related Work

 \subsubsection{Impact of loop closure in SLAM on frontier detection}

 Loop closure is an event when the SLAM algorithm recognizes that the robot has revisited the same place, and then makes a correction using this information which reduces the error caused by drift in localization along the whole loop.
-The frontier detector has to be able to efficiently cope with the map changes induced by loop closure corrections.
-These map changes may not be confined to the active area - in fact, loop closure may result in widespread changes all over the map.
+In order to return a correct result, frontier detection has to be able to efficiently cope with the map changes induced by loop closure corrections.
+These map changes are not confined to the active area -- performing loop closure results in widespread changes all over the map.
 While an efficient frontier detection algorithm should avoid reassembling and iterating throughout the entire global map in every iteration, constraining the algorithm to only the active area makes it difficult to be robust to loop closures.
 WFD-INC addresses loop closure events by evicting the detected frontier and performing frontier detection from scratch using the new loop-corrected map.

 To efficiently address loop closures, the frontier detection algorithm needs to get intimate to a certain degree with the implementation of the SLAM algorithm.
 For example, Keidar and Kaminka additionally proposed an implementation of WFD-INC for GMapping (a particle filter-based SLAM \cite{grisetti2007}) called \emph{incremental parallel} WFD (WFD-IP).
-WFD-IP performs in parallel separate WFD-INC frontier detection for each particle (each particle having its own map), and outputs the appropriate frontier of the current best particle.
-Like WFD-INC, the proposed method uses the internals of the SLAM algorithm in order to perform frontier detection faster while also being robust to loop closure.
+WFD-IP performs in parallel separate WFD-INC frontier detection for each particle (each particle having its own map).
+Like WFD-INC, our proposed method uses the internals of the SLAM algorithm in order to perform frontier detection faster while also being robust to loop closure.